7.6 Examples

 Dual-Segment Operation

-These cases also illustrate that the earthshine and zodiacal light are completely negligible in the FUV, unless the target flux is much lower than that considered here.
+These cases illustrate that the earthshine and zodiacal light are completely negligible in the FUV, unless the target flux is much lower than that considered here.
 This is also true of the airglow if the wavelength of interest is far from the airglow lines.
 Of course, the airglow cannot be ignored in terms of the total count rate on the detector, or the local count rate if the source contributes at the same wavelengths as the airglow lines.

 This is a toy example.
 For most targets, a more realistic model spectrum would be used to estimate exposure times and test for bright-object violations.